kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

     // must have matching values across all claims sharing this device.
     //
     // In alpha, the corresponding values must be provided as strings in the
+    // claim's StructuredDeviceConfiguration.Parameters map (see
-    // recognized StructuredParameters entry.
-Support for additional value types
+    // DeviceClaimConfiguration.Structured).
+Support for additional value
-    // is deferred.
+    // types is deferred.
     //
     // When the first claim is allocated to this device, the affinity values
     // for these keys are recorded in AllocatedState.
 Subsequent claims can